-The amount of luxury hotels in Marrakech is staggeringly high.
-Add to this countless riads where you can stay and you got yourself an almost endless array of options when it comes to accommodation and the question: where to stay in Marrakech?
+The amount of luxury hotels and riads in Marrakech is staggeringly high.
+You got yourself an almost endless array of options when it comes to accommodation and the question: where to stay and how to pick the best riad in Marrakech?
 While I consider myself a bit of a truffle pig when it comes to hotels all these options were daunting, even to me, when I went to Morocco last August.
-Luckily I came across my friend’s Kim blog in Cape Town who had written about Chambres d’Amis, a riad in Marrakech, and highly recommended it.
+Luckily I came across my friend’s Kim blog in Cape Town who had written about Chambres d’Amis and highly recommended it.
 I inquired a bit further and with the best prices I could find it was really I no-brainer to try it.

 Chambres d’Amis – The riad in Marrakech